 WHAT’S HAPPENING NOW?

-If you’re reading this page in July 2017, I am preparing to begin fieldwork to study the Influencer industry in Sweden and Scandinavia.
+If you’re reading this page in September 2017, I am preparing to begin fieldwork to study the Influencer industry in Sweden and Scandinavia.
 I will be traveling through Borås, Göteborg, Helsinki, Jönköping, and Stockholm in this time.
-The project is funded by a two-year research grant awarded by the Swedish Retail and Wholesale Development Council to study the Influencer industry in Swedish fashion houses.
-The media release about my project is here.
+The project is funded by a two-year research grant from Handelsrådet (Swedish Retail and Wholesale Development Council), which you can read about here.
 During this time, I will be Postdoctoral Fellow at the Media Management and Transformation Centre (MMTC) at Jönköping University.
 If you are based in Scandinavia/Europe and would like collaborate, please feel free to write to me.

-I am Postdoctoral Fellow with the Media Management and Transformation Centre (MMTC) at Jönköping University, Researcher with the Swedish Retail and Wholesale Development Council, and Adjunct Research Fellow with the Centre for Culture and Technology (CCAT) at Curtin University.
+I am Postdoctoral Fellow with the Media Management and Transformation Centre (MMTC) at Jönköping University, Researcher with Handelsrådet (Swedish Retail and Wholesale Development Council), and Adjunct Research Fellow with the Centre for Culture and Technology (CCAT) at Curtin University.
 I will be spending my time between Jönköping, Sweden and Perth, Australia, and travel often to Singapore for fieldwork.

 I was previously Postdoctoral Fellow with the Department of Sociology at the National University of Singapore, Co-investigator with the Science, Technology and Society (STS) cluster at the Asia Research Institute (ARI), Visiting Research Fellow with the Department of Internet Studies at Curtin University, Op3n Fellow (writing fellow) with OpenCare Research at Edgeryders, Visiting Doctoral Fellow with the Media Management and Transformation Centre (MMTC) at Jönköping University, Visiting Researcher with the Digital Ethnography Research Centre (DERC) at the Royal Melbourne Institute of Technology (RMIT), and Visiting Scholar with Tembusu College at the National University of Singapore (NUS).